uidaholib/spec-docs/content/practices-procedures/digital-ingest.md

 For acquisition information, see [Acquisition Practices](https://uidaholib.github.io/spec-docs/content/introduction/acquistion.html).

-## Equipment, Software, and Programs
+## Equipment, Software and Programs
 ---

 There is software and procedures one should be familiar with in order to ingest properly.
-Below are programs installed on the FRED computer (located in the main office space).
+Below are programs installed on the FRED computer (located in Spec's main office space).
 FRED is where ingesting occurs.

 {:.table .table-bordered}
 | Equipments, Software, and Programs | Description |